dev-rhynel/pdf-annotator/README.md

 - Click to add points
 - Move mouse to see live preview
 - Click near starting point to complete shape

+#### **✏️ Pencil Tool**

+- Click and drag to draw freehand
+- Release mouse to complete stroke
+- Path automatically smoothed for natural appearance
+- Press Escape to cancel current drawing

 #### **Signatures**